Yegor9151/Telegram_MobileLocker_bot/README.md

 - locker.py - have the Locker_bot class
 - process.py - have the class for process data
 - report.py - have the class for generate reports of process
 - utils.py - additional custom scripts for another classes
+- events.sql - query for collect events